LionGateOS/LionGateTravels/README.txt

-TravelOrchestrator v22_FINAL
+TravelOrchestrator v24
-YOU WILL see a visual change: search inputs above each table (Trips/Quotes/Clients/Tasks).
+YOU WILL see a visual change: new app shell/sidebar + Trips drawer create/edit + improved table spacing + empty states.
-Built on v21 (persistence + undo preserved).